 As a standard directive, it is advised to consistently install Windows updates once they become available.
 However, there are certain exceptions.
 If you happen to have a problematic update, then you might want to pick between bypassing the update and performing an installation of Windows 10 from scratch.

-Give Action1 RMM a try if you need to install Windows updates to remote endpoints.
-Action1 remote monitoring and management solution is developed to simplify and automate distributions of patches and updates and boost IT management efficiency.
-Action1 RMM is free to use on up to 50 endpoints and is easy to onboard in minutes.
+Give Action1 a try if you need to install Windows updates to remote endpoints.
+Action1 risk-based patch management solution is developed to simplify and automate distributions of patches and updates and boost IT management efficiency.
+Action1 is free to use on up to 100 endpoints and is easy to onboard in minutes.